UoMCS/Perentie/doc/developer_guide.rst

 The UI should *never* block.

-Numbers should be described in the same format that would be accepted by the expression evaluator.
-An unfortunate side-effect of this is that hex and binary numbers are presently shown with the 0x and 0b prefixes.
+Numbers and register names etc. should be displayed in the same format that would be accepted by the expression evaluator.
+Conversely, the expression evaluator should accept values in the same format as the UI is currently displaying.

-Numbers should generally be specified in hex and padded to the correct width with zeros.
-In this case, the function format_number in the format module (view/format.py) should be used to generate appropriate strings.
+To make this easier, format_number is provided which will zero-pad and display numbers in the current base, with/without a prefix as needed.
+File sizes in bytes can be displayed with format_storage_size.

 Unprintable ASCII values are shown as a dot.
+See format_ascii.

 Error dialogues are annoying.
 Instead, errors should be reported to the system log which should be displayed to the user in a non-disruptive way and only